elizabethhand/elizabethhand/README.md

-Oh, hi there! 👋
+ 👋 Oh, hi there!

-Welcome to my Github!
+Welcome to my GitHub profile!